larson-group/clubb_release/Readme.txt

 C. GNU bash, or an equivalent POSIX compliant shell.

 1. $ cd ~/hoc_v2.2_tuner/src
-2. Edit a config.<PLATFORM> file and include it in the Makefile for your compiler and optimization options.
+2. Edit a config.<PLATFORM>.in file and choose it in the Makefile for your compiler and optimization options.
+Note that PREFIX determines where your executables and libraries will end up, so make sure you set it to the correct location.
 3. $ make

-The executables will appear in ../bin and libraries in ../lib.
+The executables will appear in $(PREFIX)/bin and libraries in $(PREFIX)/lib.
+The modules remain in the src directory.

 If you're using Sun Studio and have a fast parallel machine, dmake should work as well.